gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I am—notes.
 Don't think this will ex-ex-onerate you.
 Any of you."
-He wrapped himself in dignity as ragged as the cuffs of his coat and retreated indoors, banging the door behind him.
+He wrapped himself in bleary-eyed dignity as bedraggled as his beard and retreated indoors, banging the door behind him.

 Noxy, Rash, and Sensy worked side by side.